 Once an egg is released, it has two days of floating around inside of you to get fertilised.
 Tracking your own monthly pattern is useful for checking when you're more likely to conceive and then putting that time to good use (if you know what we mean).

-You may like to make a calendar to keep an eye on your cycle, or you could try an ovulation kit.
+You may like to make a fertile days calculator to keep an eye on your cycle, or you could try an ovulation kit.
 This measures your temperature and hormones to see how fertile you are at various times of the month.
 Equally, go tech-savvy with apps like iPeriod or Clue that do all the tracking for you.

 aiming for the right day